PrimaSentana/halfbaked/README.md

-# Halfbaked (Reel & Record)
+# Halfbaked

 A personal blog for movie and music reviews.
-Built with Astro, styled in a restrained Swiss/editorial design, with GSAP + Lenis for motion.
 Content is just markdown files — no database.

 ## Stack